 In some cases, Hamas has chosen a different tactic: to exploit collaborators and transform a threat into an opportunity by turning some collaborators into double agents and using them to advance the organization's goals.
 This article examines some of the doubling operations carried out by Hamas on Israeli collaborators over the last three decades.
 Examining these cases reveals how Hamas’s doubling methods developed concurrently with the movement's evolution.

 This research is based on various sources, in both Hebrew and Arabic, including official Hamas publications and official Israeli sources, such as judicial proceedings.
 Some of these materials have not yet been given serious attention by scholars in the field.
 Secondary literature and journalistic sources are used herein both to provide necessary background and to present a more complete picture of Hamas doubling activities.
-This article’s unique contribution lies in exploring the ways in which violent non-state actors can use doubling of sources as part of its asymmetric war against a state.
-In addition, it sheds light on an interesting aspect of Hamas’s counterintelligence activity, an important component of its struggle against Israel.
+This study’s unique contribution lies in that it explores the ways in which violent non-state actors can use doubling of sources as part of their asymmetric war against states.
+In addition, this study sheds light on an interesting aspect of Hamas’s counterintelligence activity, an important component of its struggle against Israel.

 Doubling Operations in the 1990s: Assassinating Handlers